 Modernizing analytics around operational data

 Today, in order to create dynamic in-app experiences, businesses need to take multiple steps — collecting application data, sending it to a data warehouse or data lake to run analytics on it, deriving insights, coding new experiences, and releasing the app back to users.

 Modern applications must be able to automate this process by capturing and processing the data at the source — that is, in the application.
 The data inside your application is the most valuable and current picture of what is happening with your business.

-Combining real-time, operational, and embedded analytics, analytics driven by application data helps determine, influence, and automate decision-making for the app and provide real-time insights for the user.
+Combining real-time, operational, and embedded analytics — what some call translytics, HTAP, or augmented transaction databases — now enables analytics driven by application data to help determine, influence, and automate decision-making for the app and provide real-time insights for the user.

 Real-time analytics is, as the name implies, done nearly instantly, usually on data that resides in an application.
 Examples include fraud detection for banks and personalized offers or recommendations on an e-commerce site.
 The analytics can range from basic aggregations to machine learning models that provide insight and automate an action, such as sending an offer.
 One example is Ticketek, an Australia-based event ticketing company, which uses real-time analytics to make critical decisions, such as whether to open up more sections of a venue or put on more shows.

 Operational analytics is the process of finding insights from your data sources to improve decision-making for the daily operations of a business.
 Use cases include real-time reporting, improving overall operations, and product analytics.
 Online grocery Boxed, for example, was able to manage inventory levels during peak demand thanks to real-time data and insights directly from MongoDB Atlas.

 Embedded analytics enhances applications by embedding data visualizations and dashboards with MongoDB Atlas Charts, providing users with relevant insights when and where they need them.

 Here are five advances announced at MongoDB World that can help businesses modernize their analytics: